If your activities involve drinking, plan ahead for a safe ride home.

 When you drink and drive, you not only risk your life but the lives of others on the road.
 There's never an excuse for driving impaired - we can all do our part to create safer roads.

 Decide how to get home responsibly before you start drinking

 Every year in B.C., 64 people die in crashes involving impaired driving.
 Almost a third of these happen in the summer and some occur during the December holidays.

-Police across the province will be looking for impaired drivers at CounterAttack roadchecks this winter.
+Police across the province look for impaired drivers at CounterAttack roadchecks during summer and winter.
 ICBC supports enforcement activities such as roadchecks to help make our roads safer for everyone.

 B.C. has the toughest drinking and driving laws in Canada.
 If you’re caught driving impaired, you could face these penalties:

 driver risk premium, on top of your insurance.

 If you crash while driving impaired, you're likely in breach of your insurance policy.
 That means you could be personally responsible for 100 percent of the costs if you damage someone else's property or injure them.